i2097i/sample_app/README.md

 to the routes.rb and delete /public/index.html.
 This should set /pages/home to be the root.

+## DRY embedded ruby

+For each of the static pages, write the embedded html content for the body tag only.
+In layouts/application.html.erb, define the base html that is common to all of the pages.
+Use the <%= yield %> tag in the body to inject correct content from the individual page html.erb files.

 ***

 # TESTS - using rspec, growl, and autotest